storyprotocol/documentation/docs/Story Network (L1)/tokenomics-staking.md

 New emissions will flow to two places:

 1. Block Rewards
-2. Community Pool (currently set to 5%, explained later)
+2. Community Pool

 ## Token burn

-Since story uses a fork of geth as the execution client, the burning mechanism follows Ethereum’s EIP-1559.
+Since Story uses a fork of geth as the execution client, the burning mechanism follows Ethereum’s EIP-1559.

 # Staking